 What are your concerns for children and those you work with?

-Countries with effective health systems are in a much better place to monitor, identify and treat those with the virus, as well as to prevent its spread.
-We are most concerned about countries where the health systems and monitoring are weak, where people may already be suffering from diseases which are common among the poor, such as malaria, TB, pneumonia, HIV and AIDS, and Ebola or where immune systems are compromised by severe malnutrition.
+Areas with effective health systems are in a much better place to monitor, identify and treat those with the virus, as well as to prevent its spread.
+We are most concerned about provinces where the health systems and monitoring are weak, where people may already be suffering from diseases which are common among the poor, such as TB, pneumonia, HIV and AIDS, or where immune systems are compromised by severe malnutrition.
 People living in these contexts are at greater risk from coronavirus.

 You can send much-needed help to equip families by providing them supplies which they can use to fight the COVID-19 pandemic , click the image to donate.